eventide-project/mimic/README.md

 ## Acknowledgment

 The Eventide Project made use of the [Naught](https://github.com/avdi/naught) library for a number of years before implementing Mimic.
 Its implementation has been both instructive and inspirational for Mimic.
-The Naught library is a far more thorough implementation of the breadth of null object patterns.
+The Naught library is a far more thorough implementation of the breadth of null object patterns that address scenarios above and beyond what the Mimic library intends to address.

 ## License